-2018 Q2 Global CFO Signals™ Bookmark has been added
+2018 Q2 Global CFO Signals™ has been saved

 2018 Q2 Global CFO Signals™

 In the eight surveys included in this quarterly round-up, many of the responding CFOs voice upbeat outlooks.
 But the threat of a trade war, and concerns over talent, have many CFOs on edge.

 - 2018 Q2 CFO sentiment synopsis by region